-In order to align the interests of management with those of the Shareholders over the medium/long-term by establishing a strong link between remuneration and performance the CEO approved a medium/long-term plan called the "Long-term Incentive plan" for the 2020-2023 four-year period and involving a select number of Senior Management (Top Management and/or Key People) of the Companies of the Group and based on the meeting of the long-term industrial plan objectives.
+In order to align the interests of management with those of the Shareholders, the Group established a medium/ long-term incentive plan linking remuneration and performance.
+The Board of Directors approved a compensation plan called the "Long-term Incentive plan" for 2020-2023.
+The four-year plan included a select number of top Management and/ or key people and was based on achieving certain key performance indicators under the Group's long-term industrial plan targets.